 Metal braces are the most popular with kids and teenagers.
 These braces are much smaller than ever before.
 Dr. Lovinggood utilizes the latest technology in braces including self-ligating braces which in some cases allows for the patient to have a shorter treatment time.

 Translucent clear ceramic braces are the most popular with adults.
 You have to be very close to someone to be able to see them.
 Yet, because they are a ceramic material, they are more fragile and have some limitations.
 We will discuss these choices of braces at the consultation appointment.

-The Invisalign system is becoming a very popular method of orthodontic treatment for adults who are candidates.
+Clear aligners are becoming a very popular method of orthodontic treatment for adults who are candidates.
 They consist of a series of clear orthodontic appliances called aligners that allow you to straighten your teeth without having to wear traditional braces.
 Each set of custom-made aligners is worn for about two weeks and moves the teeth in small steps to the desired final position.
-However all orthodontic patients are not candidates for this treatment option.
-For more information about Invisalign, please give our office a call to make an appointment for a complimentary exam to see if you are a candidate for this exciting new system.
+However, all orthodontic patients are not candidates for this treatment option.
+For more information about clear aligners, please give our office a call to make an appointment for a complimentary exam to see if you are a candidate for this exciting new system.

 Our innovative business model is very unique which makes braces or orthodontic treatment affordable.

 We offer financial payment plan to our entire patient with option of “NO DOWN PAYMENT” and affordable monthly payments.
 We do not charge any interest.
 We have found that the initial down payment charged by traditional orthodontists is prohibitive to many hard working families especially with multiple family members who could benefit from orthodontic treatment.